 Scott Trudeau, our CTO, is responsible for all of the technology that keeps Listings Project running & growing.
 He brings a breadth of experience building both the technical and team capacity at non-profits and media companies, partnering with Stephanie to lead all areas of tending the community and systems to support it.
 At home, he is an equity and climate-focused urbanist advocating for sustainable and inclusive policies in his city and region. (he/him)

-Emma McAleavy, our Growth Editor, works to nurture our community by creating and promoting stories about listers and Listings Project.
-In dialogue with our community, she also helps us make strategic decisions about how we can grow.
+Emma McAleavy, our Content Editor, works to nurture our community by writing stories about real estate; diversity, equity and inclusion; art and artists; and the Listings Project community.
 Emma’s work, as a freelance journalist and critic, has appeared in The New York Times, Outside Magazine, and Architectural Digest.
 She has a B.A. in history and has studied Spanish as a Fulbright fellow in Mexico.
 She is currently enrolled in a journalism graduate program at the University of Wisconsin-Madison. (she/her)